 "I'm not very proud of you," he said.
 "I paid for your studies, and now you have to beg for money?"
 Chilean culture presupposes that adult children will take care of their parents if the need arises.
 Therefore, María José's vocational choice had the potential to affect her parents too.

-"Family is everything," says Carey Holm, an American Campus Crusade staff member in Chile.
+"Family is everything," says Carey Holm, an American Cru staff member in Chile.
 "But believers have to decide if they're going to follow God and hold onto their calling."
 If a Chilean has to choose between friends and family, she will often choose her family, Carey has noticed.

 "They felt like I was a disgrace," María José says.
 But she chose the internship anyway: "I realized that the most important thing I can do is share my faith."

-The internship expanded into a decision to become a full-time staff member with Campus Crusade.
+The internship expanded into a decision to become a full-time staff member with Cru.
 In the two years since then, she has grown into a visionary leader, according to Carey.